Things to know before moving to Chile

 The Pinochet military dictatorship

 General Augusto Pinochet governed Chile from 1973 to 1990.
-This period is known for its multiple human rights violations (over 3000 dead and missing persons, torture and exile).
+This period is known for its multiple human rights violations (over 3000 dead and missing persons, torture, and exile).
 It remains a taboo subject in Chile, and it is better to avoid talking about it or not taking a stand if they ask for your opinion.
 Many disappearances remain unexplained.
 Thus, it is common to see graffiti or posters on the walls of the city asking for explanations or underlining the duty of remembrance.
 Yet, not all Chileans consider the Pinochet dictatorship a bad period of the history.
 We advise you to avoid the subject by answering you do not know enough about the history of the country to have an opinion.

 Obesity

-Obesity is a real scourge in Chile, so the government has put in place a labeling system to inform consumers about food that is too fat, contains too much sugar or is too salty.
+Obesity is a real scourge in Chile, so the government has put in place a labeling system to inform consumers about food that is too fat, contains too much sugar, or is too salty.
 It is common to see the label "Alto en calorías" (high in calories) on many products.
 In addition, brands producing high-calorie food for children are no longer allowed to advertise or to have a design that can attract children on the package of their products.

 Education